Jana likes to grow stuff, exercise, snack, and explore creative projects as a means to relax and grow.

 Who Wants to Learn How to Grow Rosemary?

 Learning how to grow rosemary is useful in three ways.
 With needle-like leaves and light blue flowers, this plant makes any garden look beautiful.
-But flower-admiring gardeners are not the only people who find this plant useful in their world.
+But flower-admiring gardeners are not the only people who find this plant useful.
 Rosemary is also a must-have for the serious herbalist and cook.

 What is Rosemary Used For?

 Rosemary is used as a flavour enhancer in dishes and as a medicinal herb.
 As far as its culinary powers are concerned, rosemary adds magic to stews, soups, casseroles, and meaty meals - including fish!
-This member of the mint family is also said to improve blood circulation, brain function, boost the immune system, and, when water is infused with rosemary and used as a wash, it apparently gives a person shinier hair.
+This member of the mint family is also said to improve blood circulation, brain function, and boost the immune system.
+When water is infused with rosemary and used as a wash, it apparently gives a person shinier hair.

 Scientists are also looking into the possibility that rosemary can have therapeutic benefits for patients with Alzheimer's Disease.

 Yes, you can grow rosemary from a cutting.
 This is the quickest way when you don’t have the patience to go the seed route.
 If you’re lucky enough to have your own rosemary bushes, then you’re all set to start harvesting.
 But if you don’t have your own rosemary plant, then look for a friendly neighbour and ask their permission to take a few cuttings.
 Otherwise, it’s also a good idea to buy your own bush from a nursery.

 Buyer’s Guide to Buying Rosemary

 - Look for a healthy rosemary plant that has been well cared for.

 - Avoid dry or ill plants.
 Healthy rosemary leaves are dark green and full-bodied (never shriveled).